DrMemCS/drmem/device.md

 the device it controls.

-For instance, a person living near Chicago may use a weather driver that gets conditions from METAR data for the KORD station.
+For instance, a person living near Chicago may use a weather driver that gets conditions from METAR data for the KORD (O'Hare International Airport) station.
 The config file would require the weather driver.
 The base name of the device would probably be `weather` and the one parameter would be `"KORD"`.
-The driver would periodically get the weather and save the results to several devices: `weather:temperature`, `weather:humidity`, `weather:precipitation`, `weather.dewpoint`, etc. possibly among others.
+The driver would periodically get the weather and save the results to several devices:
+`weather:temperature`, `weather:humidity`, `weather:precipitation`,
+`weather.dewpoint`, etc.  possibly among others.

 If a location wanted to track several weather stations, they could specify the base names as `weather:kord` for one station and